Japan: Risk Assessment

 - Privileged location in a dynamic region

-- Very high level of national savings (around 23% of GDP)
+- Very high level of national savings rate (around 23% of GDP)

 - Public debt is 90% owned by local investors

 - Advanced technology products and diversified industrial sector

 - Difficulty of consolidating public finances and bringing an end to deflation

 - Reduction of the workforce; increasing share of precarious workers

 - Low growth potential, low productivity of SMEs